LOKE HOE KIT cello

 wonderful cellist… I expect great things from you’.

-Hoe Kit's recent performances include a solo recital in July
+Hoe Kit's recent concerts include a major solo recital in

-2017 at the Victoria Memorial Hall - one of the most major
+2017 at the Victoria Memorial Hall, presented by the Young

-Esplanade and the Arts House.
-As concerto soloist, Hoe
+out cello recitals at The Esplanade and the Arts House.
+As

-Double Concerto respectively.
-Apart from solo playing, Hoe
+Apart from solo playing, Hoe Kit has been guest principal

 At 23, Hoe Kit released his debut album, A Double Life,